 To use Excel you first need to start up your computer and log on with your usual username and password.

-To start Excel on a Windows 98 machine click the Start button and select Programs, then from the sub-menu that appears select Microsoft Excel.
-There are many alternative ways to start Excel, these are covered in a later section.
+Click the Start button and select Programs, then from the sub-menu that appears select Microsoft Excel.
+There are many alternative ways to start Excel; these are covered in a later section.
+When Excel loads you will see the following screen.